-- Salem's rental housing is vulnerable to conversion into ownership units given not just its tenure but also its age and scale, protections for renters displaced by conversions is an underserved need.
-To that end the City is working on a condominium conversion ordinance that will provide protections to tenants of rental housing when a property owner proposes to convert units to condominium or cooperative ownership. - The City provides financial support to rental assistance programs managed by the Salem Housing Authority and the North Shore Community Action Programs to maintain Salem households that are at risk of displacement.

-• Since 2020 the City has offered the Skipper, an on-demand transportation service for only \$2 per ride.
-The Skipper is a fast, easy, and affordable shared ride service available for all and allows residents to live in Salem without a car thus saving on household costs.
+- Single Room Occupancy (SRO) units are not currently allowed in any zoning district in Salem.
+In 2024, the city will work on zoning amendments to promote SRO housing to provide permanent supportive housing particularly for formerly unhoused or those vulnerable to housing instability. - The city is evaluating the impacts of a real estate transfer tax on high end real estate transactions.
+To pass this locally, it would need to be enabled through state legislation or as a home rule petition. - Salem's rental housing is vulnerable to conversion into ownership units given not just its tenure but also its age and scale, protections for renters displaced by conversions is an underserved need.
+To that end the City is working on a condominium conversion ordinance that will provide protections to tenants of rental housing when a property owner proposes to convert units to condominium or cooperative ownership. - The City provides financial support to rental assistance programs managed by the Salem Housing Authority and the North Shore Community Action Programs to maintain Salem households that are at risk of displacement. - Since 2020 the City has offered the Skipper, an on-demand transportation service for only \$2 per ride or \$1 for seniors, middle and high school students, and people with disabilities.
+Starting in April of 2024, the Skipper will expand access to Danvers and Beverly.
+The Skipper is a fast, easy, and affordable shared ride service available for all and allows community members to live in Salem without a car thus saving on household costs.